Ukraine: Name

 The name of Ukraine is frequently interpreted as coming from the old Slavic term for 'borderland' as is the word krajina.

 Another interpretation is that the name of Ukraine means "region" or "country".

 In the English-speaking world during most of the 20th century, Ukraine (whether independent or not) was referred to as "the Ukraine".
 This is because in Russian, the word ukraina means 'borderland' so the definite article would be natural in the English language; this is similar to Nederlanden, which means 'low lands' and is rendered in English as "the Netherlands".
-However, since Ukraine's declaration of independence in 1991, this usage has become politicised and is now rarer, and style guides advise against its use.
+However, since Ukraine's declaration of independence in 1991, this usage has become politicised and more rare, and style guides advise against its use.
 U.S. ambassador William Taylor said that using "the Ukraine" implies disregard for Ukrainian sovereignty.
 The official Ukrainian position is that "the Ukraine" is both grammatically and politically incorrect.